Collin County Community College District

 - Collin College is a student and community centered institution committed to developing skills, strengthening character, and challenging the intellect.

-- The teacher population of 738 teachers has stayed relatively flat over five years.
+- The teacher population of 738 teachers has grown by 13% over five years.

 |Collin County Community College District||(TX) Community College Avg.|